TuringTechX/paycoo-droid/README.md

 ### 💡 About Me
 Hi there!
 I'm **Eugene Ochako**, a passionate **MEVN Stack Developer** based in **Kenya, Nakuru** sometimes **Nairobi** 🇹🇷.

+POV: Take Caution in using Innovation to invest in countries with high levels of corruption

 - 💻 Graduating in **Business and Information Technology** from **Strathmore University** in 2024.
 - 💻 Self-Taught & Learning in **Computer Science and Engineering** from **Strathmore University** & Open-source.
 - 🧑‍💻 Over a decade of experience from **Classic ASP** to cutting-edge **Vue.js**.